supaglue-labs/supaglue/docs/docs/tutorials/listen-for-webhooks.md

 To mitigate this attack, Supaglue includes a timestamp for when the webhook attempt occurred.
 Our libraries automatically reject webhooks with a timestamp that are more than five minutes away (past or future) from the current time.
 This requires your server's clock to be synchronised and accurate, and it's recommended that you use [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) to achieve this.

 Supaglue uses an underlying webhook framework called Svix.
-Look more about how to sign webhooks in their [docs here](https://docs.svix.com/receiving/verifying-payloads/how).
+Look more about how to validate the signature of webhook events in their [docs here](https://docs.svix.com/receiving/verifying-payloads/how).